jenkinsci/groovy-events-listener-plugin/README.md

 The plugin actually injects a couple of variables, which you can use in your code.
 Here's some examples using the `event` and `env` variables.

-This code limits the logging to only occur when a Job is completed!
-(N.B. this behaviour can also be replicated using the configuration options)
+This code limits the logging to only occur when a Job is completed! **N.B.** this behaviour can also be replicated using the configuration options.

 ```Groovy
 if (event == Event.JOB_STARTED){